JStet/deploy_base/README.md

 deploy_base
 =========

-This role sets the foundation for the deployment of a dockerized web app by taking care of security and deploying a docker swarm containing monitoring services and reverse proxy (traefik).
+This role sets the foundation for the deployment of a dockerized web app by taking care of security and deploying a docker swarm containing monitoring services, an alert manager and areverse proxy (traefik).

 Also find it on [Ansible Galaxy](https://galaxy.ansible.com/jstet/deploy_base)